jorgemk85/OneData/README.md

 	public string UserName { get; set; }
 }
 ```
-With this configuration, OneData will look for the Name value inside our User class/model and get data based on the Log's UserId.
+With this configuration, OneData will look for the `Name` property and get it's value inside our `User` class/model and get data based on the log's `UserId`.

-ForeignData attribute has three constructors.
+`ForeignData` attribute has three constructors.
 In the example above, we used the simplest of them but may raise some eyebrows in confusion since it seems so magical at firsts.
 Next, you will find a detailed explanation:

-Just sending the JoinModel parameter:
+Just sending the `JoinModel` parameter:
 ```c#
 [ForeignData(typeof(User))]
 ```
 By doing this, OneData has to assume some configurations, which are:
-* Your ReferenceModel is the model the property belongs to.
+* Your `ReferenceModel` is the model the property belongs to.
-* Your ReferenceIdName is using the name of your JoinModel plus the word 'Id'.
+* Your `ReferenceIdName` is using the name of your `JoinModel` plus the word 'Id'.
-* Your ColumnName is called Name.
+* Your `ColumnName` property inside your `JoinModel` is called `Name`.

-Just sending the JoinModel and ColumnName parameter:
+Just sending the `JoinModel` and `ColumnName` parameter:
 ```c#
 [ForeignData(typeof(User), nameof(User.Name))]
 ```
 By doing this, OneData has to assume some configurations, which are:
-* Your ReferenceModel is the model the property belongs to.
+* Your `ReferenceModel` is the model the property belongs to.
-* Your ReferenceIdName is using the name of your JoinModel plus the word 'Id'.
+* Your `ReferenceIdName` is using the name of your `JoinModel` plus the word 'Id'.

 Sending every parameter:
 ```c#